Example: [Collected via e-mail, 2004]

 So he decides it is time to face the test.
 Into the shop he goes, and in a perfect voice says "Five dollars worth of FISH and CHIPS."

-Imagine his shock as the shopkeeper replies, "You must be from New Zealand."
+Imagine his shock as the shopkeeper replies, "You must be from

 "OH NO" he cries.
 "This accent always betrays my nationality.
 I just cannot hide it."